bessey/bessey.github.io/source/_posts/2013-11-24-what-they-dont-prepare-you-for.markdown

 ### A Choc By Any Other Name

-In the US, this parses for a Milky Way bar:
+In the US, this passes for a Milky Way bar:

 {% img /images/choc/milky_way.jpg 'An American Milky Way bar' %}